griquelme/tidyms/docs/quickstart.rst

 Before performing any kind of statistical comparison between samples, features in the different samples must be matched.
-This process is known as feature correspondence and can be quite complex due to the difference in the m/z and rt values obtained for the same species on different samples [3]_.
+This process is known as feature correspondence and can be quite complex due to differences in the m/z and rt values obtained for the same species on different samples [3]_.
 We use a cluster based approach to perform feature correspondence [1]_.
 An example of feature correspondence can be found in the notebook :code:`Application 1`